ashish10alex/football_dataform/README.md

 ### How to use

-Open the repository in a VSCode devcontainer  and run the following
+Open the repository in a [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers)  and run the following

 ```bash
 gcloud init